yujunz/gitlab.com-runbooks/howto/staging-environment.md

 # GitLab staging environment

-The GitLab.com staging environment keeps a copy of the whole production database, ~~anonymised~~, and ~~automatically updated every weekend~~
+The GitLab.com staging environment has a copy of the production database that is not current, ways to keep staging updates are being discussed but no plan are yet made to keep it regularly updated.

-This environment also contains a copy of the GitLab groups repos accessible through NFS to provide a similar experience to what we actually have in production.
+This environment also contains a copy of some GitLab groups that are on storage nodes

 ## What is this for?